browserengineering/book/book/invalidation.md

 [hover-pseudo]: https://developer.mozilla.org/en-US/docs/Web/CSS/:hover

-16-9 *Optimizing away `ProtectedField`*. as mentioned in the last section of this chapter, creating all these `ProtectedField` objects is way too expensive for a real browser.
+16-9 *Optimizing away `ProtectedField`*.
+As mentioned in the last section of this chapter, creating all these `ProtectedField` objects is way too expensive for a real browser.
 See if you can find a way to avoid creating the objects entirely.
 Depending on the language you're using to implement